 I use a variety of photographic equipment and techniques, including both 135 film and APS-C digital cameras.
 Depending on the project, some work is made out of doors, in the found world—street photography of things, rather than people.
 Some work is made in the carefully-controlled environment of a photographic studio using strobe lighting.

-I also write, about photography for 35mmc, and tech ethics and open source software on my own site.
+I also write, about photography for 35mmc and my own site.